Kaibara Municipal High School

 The student council treasurer during Yuki's presidency.
 She is Hatsuharu and Momiji's classmate, and Kakeru's half-sister.

 - Adaptation Dye-Job: Machi's hair is dark brown in the manga and dark gray hair in the 2019 anime.

 - Adaptational Early Appearance: She makes an Early-Bird Cameo in the first season finale of the 2019 anime when Yuki passes her in the stairs at school.

 - Ambiguous Disorder: She initially has no friends aside from her half-brother, has dangerously low self-esteem, and trouble communicating with people in general.
 She also feels compelled to ruin things whenever they're too "perfect", either methodically or in fits of violence.
+The way she describes herself as a "void" due to having no real interests or hobbies is also very reminescent of suffering from depression.
 While this could be due to some kind of disorder, her flashbacks reveal that it's mainly because of all the stress she accumulated from being pushed to be perfect by her parents.

-- Beta Couple: She gradually forms one with Yuki soon after her introduction.
+- Beta Couple: She and Yuki gradually fall in love after he becomes the Student Council President.
 Since Machi doesn't know about the Zodiac curse, the relationship between Yuki and Machi develops about as any normal high school romance.
 This is a sharp contrast to all the drama surrounding the romance of Tohru and Kyo.